Yelp/yelp_kafka/docs/source/index.rst

 `````````````````````````````

 If you're using :py:class:`yelp_kafka.consumer_group.KafkaConsumerGroup`, you
-can send metrics on latency and error counts by setting the `metrics_reporter`
+can send metrics on request latency and error counts by setting the
-config parameter to `"yelp_meteorite"`:
+`metrics_reporter` config parameter to `"yelp_meteorite"`:

 .. code-block:: python